 Students who are preparing for careers in education will find a variety of opportunities at the college.
 Each program integrates understanding of learning processes, professional skills, and broad-based knowledge of content in the specific field.

-Lasell College’s connected-learning approach is incorporated through curriculum based on current practice and research, diverse field-based experiences, and supportive faculty-student relationships.
-Students in licensure programs take many courses which embed service-learning, beginning with ED 110, Teaching and Learning in American Schools, and culminating in the practicum/student teaching experience in the senior year.
+Lasell College's Connected Learning approach is incorporated throughout the education curriculum based on current practice and research, diverse field-based experiences, and supportive faculty-student relationships.
+Students in licensure programs take many courses that embed service-learning, beginning with ED 110, Teaching and Learning in American Schools, and culminating in the practicum/student teaching experience in the senior year.
 Each program culminates in a capstone experience that features practice-based research with problems arising from and explored in classroom teaching.
+Students complete practicum experiences all four years in suburban and urban school settings through our partner school district sites.
+For more information please visit the Education Department home page.

 Lasell offers state-approved licensure programs at early childhood, elementary, and secondary levels, as well as a non-licensure curriculum & instruction option.
 Majors and concentrations offered in the department include the following: